pp3times/zmk-config-drift-v3-editor/Keymap/README.md

 > [!Note]
+> The "&trans" keys seen on the thumb clusters on layers 1 and above act as transparent keys, copying the key set on the layer beneath it.
 > If you are confused about what some of these keys represent, you may find [more information here](https://zmk.dev/docs/keymaps/list-of-keycodes)
 > Information on layers can also [be found here](https://zmk.dev/docs/keymaps/behaviors/layers)